 Study in the heart of our leafy city centre campus at the John Percival Building, with easy access to the University’s magnificent Special Collections and Archives in the adjacent Arts and Social Sciences Library.

-Contains HESA Data: Copyright Higher Education Statistics Agency Limited 2021.
-The Higher Education Statistics Agency cannot accept responsibility for any inferences or conclusions derived by third parties from its data
+Copyright: Contains HESA Data: Copyright Higher Education Statistics Agency Limited 2022.
+The Higher Education Statistics Agency Limited cannot accept responsibility for any inferences or conclusions derived by third parties from its data.

 Be part of a thriving postgraduate community in a university known internationally for outstanding research and teaching.